kkornas/intel-arc-pro-b70-ubuntu-guide/docs/02-opencl-level-zero.md

 ```

-*Note* Many guides incorrectly instruct you to install  intel-oneapi-base-toolkit via apt -> this package do not exist anymore"

 ### 3.5 Verfiy Level Zero with Ollama (dockered)

 -> [docs/workloads/ollama-dockered-oneapi.md](docs/workloads/02-ollama-dockered-oneapi.md).

-*Note* Docker Images like the official intel image: "intelanalytics/ipex-llm-inference-cpp-xpu:latest" are delivered with SYCL / oneAPI component -> if the docker installation workload works sycl-ls is not requiered anymore.
+*Note* Docker Images like the official intel image: "intelanalytics/ipex-llm-inference-cpp-xpu:latest" are delivered with SYCL / oneAPI component -> if the docker workload works native sycl-ls installation is not requiered anymore.

-## 4. Package Overview
+## 4. Package Overview of what you installed

 ## OpenCL + Level Zero (Compute / AI)